Vagnari Roman Imperial Estate

 The current interdisciplinary and collaborative research at Vagnari focuses on the central estate village (vicus) and its associated necropolis.
 Excavations in the vicus focus on the evidence for manufacturing, agricultural production, and consumption to gain an understanding of elite involvement in the exploitation of the landscape and the control over labour.
 Research on the cemetery and its occupants investigates the geographic origins of the Vagnari inhabitants and explores evidence for diet, health, and disease in this Roman population.
 By combining archaeological and bioanthropological evidence, the potential is considerable for significantly advancing our knowledge of health, disease, and the living and working conditions in rural Roman Italy from the first to third centuries A.D.

-Excavations in the vicus are conducted by the University of Sheffield, under the direction of Prof. Maureen Carroll.
+Excavations in the vicus are conducted by the University of York, under the direction of Prof. Maureen Carroll.

 Excavations in the cemetery are conducted by McMaster University, under the direction of Prof. Tracy Prowse.